Ideas for Replacing the NBA All-Star Weekend

 NBA players are human beings and workers in their own capacity.
 They deserve to both receive as much compensation they can get, and as many days off as can be allowed for their bodies to recover.
 When players retire after a career of at least ten years, you can bet there's some lifetime injury directly attributable to playing basketball for so long.

 And no matter what, fans will never be able to understand that it isn't just these 82 games wherein the players are working their butts off.
 The unseen hours where they prepare their bodies for long stretches of games fill in the gaps of the days where no games are played.

 This is one the basic reasons why the NBA has established the All-Star break—it is to give players at least one full week to recuperate and let their minds and bodies recover from the grueling NBA schedule.
 But at the same time, the league needs revenue during a break in the action.
 And even with just two weeks of no action, there's a lot of money to be lost or to be made.

 And this is where the balance has to be struck between the three bodies—the league, the franchises, and the players.
 The following are a few of the popular replacement ideas that have been discussed.

 1. Midseason Tournament

-But if the tournament exempted no NBA team and was mandatory for all, then it doesn't really solve the tanking problem and at the same time it produces the opposite of giving players additional rest.
-Now since it is a high-stake tournament which affects playoff standings, players are prone to over-exert themselves and then probably tank on some later portion of the season.
+But if the tournament exempted no NBA team and was mandatory for all, then it doesn't really solve the tanking problem—and, at the same time, it produces the opposite of giving players additional rest.
+Now since it is a high-stakes tournament which affects playoff standings, players are prone to over-exert themselves and then probably tank on some later portion of the season.

 One way to make the midseason tournament work is to just have as few NBA games a day as possible, permitting more days in between.
 Since it's participated by all teams, then everyone gets a fair share of playing time and days off.